 We were treated to not one, but two races this week, as there was a crew shooting footage for a movie of some sort.
 This time, I realized that standing in the water provided a safe, up close location for photos of the horses as they came by.

-This week, the thoroughbred went 1 and 1, running two races against different horses.
+This week, the thoroughbred ran two races against two different horses.
 He lost the second race (I think because he was stinking hot during the second one!) to a surprisingly young jockey.

 Carnival brought a larger crowd and multiple towers of speakers putting out music at full volume.
-We spent the day watching the races, eating some yummy seafood and enjoying time with our anchorage neighbors (the people watching was good too).
+The people watching was entertaining, and we spent the day watching the races, eating some yummy seafood and enjoying time with our anchorage neighbors, including Lee and Rachel….from Baltimore!

 Here are some more photos of another Saturday at the races.